CKKH/event-planner-js/README.md

 ---------------
 ```
 As a user
-So I can let people know about an event
-I can post an event with a name

-As a user
 So I can let people know more about an event
-I can provide more information when I post an event
+I can provide information when I post an event

 As a user
 So I can let people know when an event I post will take place